unageek/inari/README.md

 ## Requirements

-The nightly Rust toolchain is required, since the [new `asm!` macro](https://blog.rust-lang.org/inside-rust/2020/06/08/new-inline-asm.html) is used in the crate.
+The nightly Rust toolchain is required, since the [new `asm!` macro](https://blog.rust-lang.org/inside-rust/2020/06/08/new-inline-asm.html) is used.

 ## Conditional features